dylandreimerink/gobpfld/README.md

 * ARM64 support / testing (ARM is on the rise)
 * ARM32 support / testing (ARM is on the rise)
 * Library testing framework(Unit tests but for BPF functions, in a VM for consistant results(muli kernel tests?))
+* ELF symbols to offset functionality for perf package

 ### Could have